Course XXXVII - Teaching 9: Heart and Lungs

 Without this purification and enrichment, neither lung oxygenation could be produced nor a release of carbon monoxide in lungs.

-The left auricle has four centers, which give its particular characteristic of cardiac blood to blood.
 The four centers of the left ventricle put an end to this transformation, by which this blood is different from blood that circulates through the rest of the organism.

 Lungs are related to secondary centers that intervene in oxygenation and exchange of gases.